-The colour information is also applied properly.
+The color information is applied properly.
 Adjust the lighting in Sketchfab and then finish the task by selecting ‘Exit’.
-Now, the model has been exported to Sketchfab.
+The model has been exported to Sketchfab successfully.

 Please read the following article to upload a 3D model in Sketchfab to STYLY.

 How did you find this tutorial?